fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 #### Parameters

-*  **startingActivity**: the parent activity that is starting the Fujifilm SPA SDK.
-This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes.
+*  **startingActivity**: (Activity) - The parent activity that is starting the Fujifilm SPA SDK.
+This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes
-*  **requestCode**: a user-defined request code to handle response messages
+*  **requestCode**: (int) - A user-defined request code to handle response messages
-*  **apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
+*  **apiKey**:  (String) - Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
-*  **isLive**: Boolean value that indicates which environment your app runs in, must match your app’s environment set on http://fujifilmapi.com.
+*  **isLive**: (boolean) - Boolean value that indicates which environment your app runs in, must match your app’s environment set on http://fujifilmapi.com.
-*  **userId**: Optional parameter.
+*  **userId**: (String) - Optional parameter.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters
-*  **images**: ArrayList of FFImage objects.
+*  **images**: (ArrayList<FFImage>) - ArrayList of FFImage objects.
 FFImage can be a local image (id, path) or public url (https://).
 Supported image types are jpeg.
 A maximum of 50 images can be sent in a given Checkout process.
 If more than 50 images are sent, only the first 50 will be processed.

 The FFImage class has several constructors:
 *  Local image: images.add(new FFImage("https://someURLtoPublicImage.jpg"))